BenLauwens/Gutenberg/test/chapter06.md

 In this section we demonstrate the relationship between the definite integral defined and the indefinite integral (or general antiderivative).
 A consequence of this relationship is that we will be able to calculate definite integrals of functions whose antiderivatives we can find.

-!!! theorem "Fundamental Theorem of Calculus Part 1"
+!!! theorem "Fundamental theorem of Calculus Part 1"

 	If ``g`` is a continuous function on ``\left[a,b\right]`` that is differentiable on ``\left]a,b\right[``, and if ``g^\prime`` is integrable on ``\left[a,b\right]``, then